+I am currently Director of Teaching for the School of Environment, Earth and Ecosystem Sciences (EEES), a role I have held since July 2018.
 I have been a Senior Lecturer in the School of Environment, Earth and Ecosystem Sciences (formerly Department of Earth Sciences) since 2011, and a Lecturer from 2000-2011.
 Prior to that, I held a NERC Research Fellowship at the Open University (1997-2000), working on highly deformed and metamorphosed rocks at the western end of the Himalaya, in northern Pakistan.
 Since then, my research has focused mainly on orogenic processes in the Himalaya and Tibet, with brief excursions to the Alps, Australia, southern Spain and India.
 In the meantime, my Himalayan research has migrated gradually eastwards, through north-west India and southern Tibet to Bhutan and Arunachal Pradesh.
-I've co-supervised a number of PhD students in that time, working on deep subduction and element cycling in the Alps, isotopic fingerprinting of tectonic units in the Himalaya, the causes and consequences of crustal melting under southern Tibet, and the validity of channel flow as a paradigm in the Himalaya.
+I've co-supervised more than 10 PhD students in that time, working on deep subduction and element cycling in the Alps, isotopic fingerprinting of tectonic units in the Himalaya, channel flow and crustal melting in the Himalaya, kimberlites and lamproites of southern India, and ground ice hazards in Iceland.

 I have also worked on BBC projects, including 'Nature of Britain', pursuing an interest in wildlife that occupies much of my leisure time.

 Metamorphic Petrology, Structural Geology, Isotope Geochemistry, GIS/digital mapping, Resources.

 OU modules I have worked on: